pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 The value for `ProofRequiredThreshold` is ignored since it "short circuits" the model.

-We can use a [Geometric_distribution](https://en.wikipedia.org/wiki/Geometric_distribution) and identify the probability of `N` failures until a single success.
+We can use a [Geometric_distribution](https://en.wikipedia.org/wiki/Geometric_distribution) and identify the probability of `k` failures until a single success or vice versa.

 $$ p = ProbabilityOfProofRequest $$
 $$ q = 1 - p $$